 You’ll also see what look like “cattle trucks”.
 Sometimes they have roofs, sometimes they don’t.
 We saw several of these at the eastern side of the island, crammed with people and possessions.
 And no, we had no desire to attempt them.
 Cuba transportation offers differ significantly from what you’re used to at home!

 Camiones are old trucks.
-Sometimes there are benches, sometimes everyone stands.
+Sometimes there are benches, and sometimes everyone stands.
 Animals also travel in the same truck.
 It’s hot and sweaty and cheap.

 Cuban Private Taxis – Hail in the Street